Learning Hub

 Many of us have experienced the dismay of receiving an email with a 15 GB attachment weighing it down like an anchor.
 If everyone in the company is copied on the email, the network groans under the strain, producing the worst kind of data constipation for those operations with limited bandwidth.
 It can also cripple call centers using VoIP since each call is competing for space to send their packets.
 If those packets are lost, slowed, or interrupted, you can consider that call toast.

 With voice traffic, the sequence of those packets is non-negotiable.
-B always comes after A, and right before C. As we’ve discussed in previous articles, conducting a VoIP conversation using SIP requires a high level of precision, since it involves two streams of data packets passing between each caller.
+B always comes after A, and right before C. As we discussed in the article What is SIP: Explain It!, conducting a VoIP conversation using SIP requires a high level of precision, since it involves two streams of data packets passing between each caller.
 (One stream sends media packets and the other receives them), and a third signaling stream to establish, maintain, and end the call.
 To top it off, the timing of those packets has to be nearly note-perfect, or it won’t sound like a real-time conversation.

 To keep those packets rolling, administrators usually measure three key metrics: